joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/11/world/canada/toronto-shooting-salsa-festival-canada.html

 **Iran War Live Updates: U.S. Launches Strikes After Iran Fires on Ship in Strait of Hormuz**\
-`Iran’s attack on a container ship came hours after a meeting between the foreign ministers of Iran and Oman about opening the strait to traffic.`\
+`Iran said it was responding to the attack with strikes on U.S. assets in the Middle East.
+The defense ministries of the United Arab Emirates and Qatar both said they were intercepting strikes.`\
 https://www.nytimes.com/live/2026/07/11/world/iran-war-us-trump

 **Slight Adjustments**\